Outboard Motor Maintenance: The Complete Schedule for Yamaha, Mercury & Suzuki

 • Fuel — Water-separating filter checked or replaced; use fresh REC 90 or diesel per engine requirements.

-• Oil level — Four-strokes: dipstick with engine trimmed correctly; note color and level.
+• Oil level — Four-strokes: check the dipstick with the engine trimmed correctly.
+Note the color — dark and gritty means it's time.

-• Trim / tilt — Full up/down travel without grinding; check fluid level if reservoir is visible.
+• Trim and tilt — Full up/down travel without grinding; check fluid level if the reservoir is visible.

-• Zincs / anodes — Replace when depleted; verify bonding on bracket and trim tabs if equipped.
+• Zincs and anodes — Replace when depleted; verify bonding on bracket and trim tabs if equipped.

 After every saltwater run

-• Flush the cooling system per manufacturer (garden hose, flush muffs, or built-in flush).
+• Flush the cooling system per your manufacturer's procedure (garden hose with flush muffs, or the built-in flush fitting).
+This is non-negotiable in salt water.

-• Rinse the whole motor and trailer bunks; spray down electrical connections you can reach.
+• Rinse the whole motor, trailer bunks, and any electrical connections you can reach.

-• Trim down to drain water from the lower unit and reduce corrosion on rams.
+• Trim down to drain water from the lower unit and reduce corrosion on the tilt rams.

 Every 100 hours or at least annually

-• Fuel filters (engine and/or boat-mounted) — replace on schedule, not "when it looks bad."
+• Fuel filters (engine-mounted and boat-mounted) — replace on schedule, not "when it looks bad."
+By the time a fuel filter looks bad, it's already restricting flow.

-• Lower unit — Inspect gear lube; change if milky, dark, or on interval.
+• Lower unit — Inspect the gear lube.
+Change it if it's milky, dark, or on interval.

-• Spark plugs and ignition — Per spec; rough idle or hard starts are often early signs.
+• Spark plugs and ignition — Per spec.
+Rough idle or hard starts are often early signs that plugs are due.

-If any step fails or you're unsure, stop and call a certified marine technician — Mobile Marina can coordinate the work at your dock.
+If any step fails or you're not sure what you're looking at, stop and call a certified marine technician.
+Mobile Marina can line up the right tech at your dock.

 When to DIY vs. Call a Professional

-Reasonable DIY — Visual post-trip checks, flushing, rinsing, prop hardware inspection, keeping batteries charged, and staying on top of fuel freshness (running ethanol-free when possible, stabilizer when storing).
+Most of the pre-trip and post-trip stuff is reasonable DIY: visual checks, flushing, rinsing, inspecting prop hardware, keeping batteries charged, and staying on top of fuel freshness (running ethanol-free when possible, stabilizer when storing).

 White-Glove Service